corazza/stochastic-reward-machines/README.md

 ## Running experiments

-We provide two scripts in the `./scripts/` directory: `run_parallel.sh` runs 10 experiments in parallel and `run_sequential.sh` runs 10 experiments sequentially one by one.
+We provide two scripts in the `./scripts/` directory: `run_parallel.sh` runs 10 experiments in parallel and `run_sequential.sh` which runs 10 experiments sequentially one by one.

 E.g. for 10 runs of S-JIRP on the Mining environment: